Drug information

 Before receiving PCV15 or PCV20, tell your health care provider:

-• If you or your child is allergic to any ingredients in PCV15 or PCV20, diphtheria toxoid, or any other medicines.
+- If you or your child is allergic to any ingredients in PCV15 or PCV20, diphtheria toxoid, or any other medicines.
 Tell your health care provider if you or your child has ever had any reactions to a previous dose of PCV15 or PCV20 or any other pneumococcal conjugate vaccine.

-• About any medical conditions you or your child has or has had, including a weakened immune system.
+- About any medical conditions you or your child has or has had, including a weakened immune system.

-• If you or your child takes medicines that might weaken the immune system, such as steroids or immunosuppressants.
+- If you or your child takes medicines that might weaken the immune system, such as steroids or immunosuppressants.

-• If your child was born prematurely.
-(This applies to infants who will receive PCV15).
+- If your child was born prematurely.

-• About any health conditions that may prevent you or your child from receiving medicine by injection.
+- About any health conditions that may prevent you or your child from receiving medicine by injection.

-• If you are pregnant or plan to become pregnant.
+- If you are pregnant or plan to become pregnant.
 Talk to your health care provider about the risks and benefits of receiving PCV15 or PCV20 during pregnancy.

-• If you are breast/chestfeeding or plan to breast/chestfeed.
-For people with HIV in the United States, the Guideline recommends speaking with your health care provider to discuss options for feeding your baby.
-People with suppressed viral load have a less than 1% chance of transmitting HIV to their baby via their own milk.
+- If you are breastfeeding or plan to breastfeed.
+For mothers with HIV in the United States, the Guideline recommends speaking with your health care provider to discuss options for feeding your baby.
+Mothers with suppressed viral load have a less than 1% chance of transmitting HIV to their baby via their own milk.
+Although most medicines are safe to use while breastfeeding, some medicines should be avoided.
+Always let your health care provider know about all the medicines and supplements you are using before you start breastfeeding.

-• About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you or your child are taking or plan to take.
+- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you or your child are taking or plan to take.
 PCV15 or PCV20 may affect the way other medicines or products work, and other medicines or products may affect how PCV15 or PCV20 works.
 Ask your health care provider if there are interactions between PCV15 or PCV20 and the other medicines you or your child take.

 How are pneumococcal conjugate vaccines (15-valent and 20-valent) given?
 How are pneumococcal conjugate vaccines (15-valent and 20-valent) given?